Some households are paying hundreds of pounds more than they need to for water supply - is yours one of them?

 A general rule of thumb is that if there are more bedrooms than occupants in your property then switching to a water meter is likely to be worth your while.

-If not, and your house is relatively 'full' then staying on an unmetered supply may be best as you will still pay the same amount for your water however much you use.
-That said, it is still worth investigating as the criteria with which rateable values were set is not available so you may still be able to make a saving.
+If your house is relatively 'full' then staying on an unmetered supply may be best as you will still pay the same amount for your water however much you use.

 The Consumer Council for Water have a water calculator on their website that you can use to work out whether getting a water meter installed is worth your while.